Reviews You Can Rely On

 Our Verdict

-Finishing roughly in the middle of the pack of our best juicer review, the Aicok Slow Masticating Juicer is rather remarkable on the whole.
-It is one of the lowest-priced masticating juicers we tested, and it performed better than one of the more expensive masticating models.
-It is easy to clean and had decent juice quality but fell a little short in our hard and soft produce metrics.
+The Aicok Slow Masticating Juicer is one of the lowest-priced masticating juicers we tested, and it performed better than one of the more expensive masticating models.
+It is easy to clean and has decent juice quality, but fell a little short in our hard and soft produce metrics.
 That said, this slow juicer does a fantastic job when it comes to extracting juice from leafy greens and earns a nod as a notable budget pick for this purpose.
 This makes it a kitchen appliance we would add to our countertop.

 REASONS TO BUY